simonhaenisch/md-to-pdf/readme.md

 _Tip: You can concatenate multiple files using `cat file1.md file2.md`._

 The current working directory (`process.cwd()`) serves as the base directory of the file server by default.
 This can be adjusted with the `--basedir` flag (or equivalent config option).

+#### Watch Mode

+Watch mode (`--watch`) uses Chokidar's `watch` method on the markdown file.
+If you're having issues, you can adjust the watch options via the config (`watch_options`) or `--watch-options` CLI arg.
+The `awaitWriteFinish` option might be particularly useful if you use editor plugins (e. g.
+TOC generators) that modify and save the file after the initial save.
+Check out the [Chokidar docs](https://github.com/paulmillr/chokidar#api) for a full list of options.

+Note that Preview on macOS does not automatically reload the preview when the file has changed (or at least not reliably).
+There are PDF viewers available that can check for file changes and offer auto-reload (e. g.
+[Skim](https://skim-app.sourceforge.io/)'s "Sync" feature).

 #### Programmatic API